 Price failed to close below the support level despite attempting to pierce through it.
 The pair eventually broke through the Swing High and resumed its upward momentum.

 On a downtrend, you can use the same technique.
 The point is that you should look for pricing levels that have previously piqued your interest.

 If you think about it, there’s a good possibility the price will bounce off current lows.

-First, as we discussed in Grade 1, prior support or resistance levels are usually good places to buy or sell since other traders will be watching them closely.
+First, prior support or resistance levels are usually good places to buy or sell since other traders will be watching them closely.

 Second, as many traders employ the Fibonacci retracement tool, they may be attempting to take advantage of these Fibonacci levels.

 There’s a significant likelihood that there are a lot of orders at those price levels because traders are looking at the same support and resistance levels.

 While there’s no certainty that the price will rebound back from those lows, you can feel more secure in your trade.
 After all, there’s a lot of power in numbers!

 It’s important to keep in mind that trading is all about probabilities.